 Renting as an international student in the Netherlands

-If you’ve come to study in the Netherlands, you have some additional options for housing that might serve you better the first year of living here than traditional renting.
-As an international student, you can contact your University Housing Office who offer a range of accommodation to incoming students.
+If you’ve come to study in the Netherlands, you have some additional options for housing that might serve you better in the first year of living here.
+As an international student, you can contact your University Housing Office, which offers a range of accommodations to incoming students.

-This doesn’t mean you can slack off though!
-University housing operates on a first come first served basis, so make sure you apply as soon as possible.
+This doesn’t mean you can slack off, though!
+University housing operates on a first-come, first-served basis, so make sure you apply ASAP.

 University housing tends to provide one-year contracts.
 When the year is up, you’ve hopefully landed well enough on your feet here to find a place on your own.

 In the Netherlands, there are also housing organisations, such as DUWO and SSH, that specialise in student housing.
 Sometimes these can offer you an indefinite contract, meaning that you’re set for housing for as long as you’re a student — sweet!

 Tip: If you are planning on finding a room or a studio through a student housing organisation, register as soon as possible.
 The longer you’re registered in the system, the higher your chances are of getting a place.

 With more than 40% of dwellings in the Netherlands being rentals, there should be plenty to choose from.
 However, the Netherlands is one of the most densely populated countries in Europe, so it can be difficult to find a place — especially in the Randstad.